IARC-CSU/IACR-CMS/public/admin/content/pages/en/about-iacr-privacy-policy.md

   Your privacy on the Internet is of utmost importance to the International Association of Cancer Registries (IACR) a professional society dedicated to fostering the aims and activities of cancer registries worldwide.

-  This privacy statement describes IACR's policy concerning the gathering and sharing of visitors' information through the IACR website, applies to all "IACR sites" operated by IACR including, [www.iacr.com.fr](http://www.iacr.com.fr/) and any specific versions and any and all scientific, technical, contractual, programme, portals, news, educational materials, publications, guides, smartphone services, mobile versions, presentations, abstracts, and other information available on the Website, or associated domains hosting IACR and its annual scientific conferences.
+  This privacy statement describes IACR's policy concerning the gathering and sharing of visitors' information through the IACR website, applies to all "**IACR sites**" operated by IACR including, [https://www.the-iacr.org ](https://www.the-iacr.org)and any specific versions and any and all scientific, technical, contractual, programme, portals, news, educational materials, publications, guides, smartphone services, mobile versions, presentations, abstracts, and other information available on the Website, or associated domains hosting IACR and its annual scientific conferences.

   **What information does IACR collect?**